borisdev/resume/resume.md

 - I led a junior devops engineer to help me build a Splunk observability system.
 - I trained a junior data engineer to help with scraping.

-Tech lead for migrating from a monolith and a microservice architecture
+Tech lead to move the company from a monolith to a microservice architecture

-- I refactored the pipeline code into a new repo structure.
+- I broke down the coding work.
-- I trained a junior data engineering to train the data scientist yo decouple their code into docker microservice containers and to use modern software development tools to make them more efficient.
 - I explained to management the microservice architecture using whiteboard diagrams.

-Helped data scientists
+To scale, I trained a junior data engineer so he could help others in the following ways.

+- Train the data scientist in working with their new development environment that I setup.
-- I migrated the data scientists from analysis using Mongo queries to analysis using pySpark.
+- Train the data scientists to use best practices to setup their code editor.
+- Train the director in using Rancher to deploy the services.

+I supported the data scientists.

 - I shadowed the data scientists to see how I can help them to reduce their toil.
+- I migrated the data scientists from analysis using Mongo queries to pySpark.

 ### Start-up partner and developer at Map Decisions, 2014

-I created a mobile app to automate street sign inspection (Angular, Django)
+I collaborated with the CEO to design and build a mobile app to automate street sign inspection (Angular, Django).

 ### Developer at Urban Mapping, 2011 - 2013

 Our product provided a location query and map tiling service to Tableau’s software.

-The puzzle I had was to stop embarrassing regression errors.
-Regression errors occur when a developer’s bug fix breaks something that had previously worked.
-I identified the culprit.
-Our developers found it too complicated to write unit tests or deduce analytically the impact of their bug fixes because of the very large combination of potential parameters in Tableau customer requests.
-Using clustering and histograms, sorted by frequency and latency, I formed two samples of representative test requests: 1) two hundred test requests were automatically run after every git push and 2) a dozen test requests were manually run locally by developers using a script I made.

 - I built the company's first observability system (Splunk and Tableau).
 - I built the company's first Jenkins QA CI system.
+- I built tools for the developers.

 ### Non-software jobs

 - Assistant Manager at Gundy's Grill restaurant at Beaver Creek Ski Resort, Avon, Colorado.
-- Kids Snowboard instructor at Beaver Creek Ski Resort, Avon, Colorado.
+- Kids snowboard instructor at Beaver Creek Ski Resort, Avon, Colorado.
-- Team lead of four analysts at California Business Magazine gathering financial data on the performance of local public companies for newspapers such as the Los Angeles Times and Boston Globe.
+- Team lead of four analysts at California Business Magazine.
+We collected financial data on local public companies for newspapers such as the Los Angeles Times and Boston Globe.
+- I helped design a prototype for the Wall Street Journal's "Main Street" section at California Business Magazine.

 ### Open source and papers

--   Co-founder of library for clustering geographic areas, [github.com/clusterpy](https://github.com/clusterpy/clusterpy).
-Taught students in location data, object-oriented design and UI programming.
+-   Co-founder of a library for clustering geographic areas, [github.com/clusterpy](https://github.com/clusterpy/clusterpy).
+To jump start the project I fly to Medellin, Columbia and taught students for three weeks in location data, object-oriented design and UI programming.
 -   A play Ethereum MEV bot, [github.com/borisdev/play_mev_bot](https://github.com/borisdev/play_mev_bot)
 -   A git bare approach to version control your dot files, [github.com/borisdev/dotfiles](https://github.com/borisdev/dotfiles/blob/master/README.md)
 -   [Work design papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/edit)